SensehacK/dev-cheatsheet/git.md

 Set an email address in Git.
 You can use your GitHub-provided no-reply email address or any email address. git config user.email "email@example.com"

+### Verify the Git Config

+To know the username, type:

+> git config user.name

+To know the email, type:

+> git config user.email
+email@example.com

-Confirm that you have set the email address correctly in Git: git config user.email email@example.com
+Confirm that you have set the email address correctly in Git:

+### Option 1: Enter Git commands

 Add the email address to your GitHub account by setting your commit email address on GitHub, so that your commits are attributed to you and appear in your contributions graph.